We don't just talk cars ... we teach how to buy them.

 In addition, in government crash tests, the Hyundai Genesis was awarded perfect five-out-of-five-star ratings for all occupants for both for front and side-impact protection.

-With its long list of feature availability, absolutely top-notch material and build quality, and appealing prices, we think the Hyundai Genesis makes an excellent choice as a used luxury sedan purchase.
+With its long list of feature availability, absolutely top-notch material and build quality, and appealing prices, we think the Hyundai Genesis can make a solid choice as n older luxury sedan purchase.

-There are actually several different ways to buy a used Genesis at the lowest price, and even at wholesale.
+There are actually several different ways to buy an older used Genesis at the lowest price, and even at wholesale.
 You can click on the links to each of the following methods to get the specific instructions.

 In addition, you can also try the Public Auto Auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
 This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.